-For Paula, creating authentic pictographs using the methods employed by her ancestors begins by obtaining red earth (red ocher).
-For a traditional artist like Paula, this requires strict observance of ancient Native protocols prior to harvesting the red pigment.
+Paula Sayers creates authentic pictographs using the methods employed by her ancestors that begin with obtaining red earth (red ocher).
+As a traditional artist, Paula follows ancient protocols, taught to her by tribal elders, whenever she is harvesting the red pigment.

 These observances vary somewhat depending on the tribe and its traditions, and the details may differ however they usually include the use of American Indian ‘medicines,’ or what ethnographers refer to as Native botanicals.